Jamezquita1/mygeneapp/README.md

+> ⚠️ **Note:** This is the original, independently developed version of this project.
+>
+> A fork of this project is now maintained by the Grill Lab for their own use and development needs.

 # mygeneapp

 A Python tool for querying and organizing gene-related data from WormBase.
 This app retrieves gene descriptions, protein homology (BLASTp), phenotypes, and strain information, then compiles the results into a structured Excel workbook.